Priya-raja/FrontEndDev/log.md

  ### November 19: R1Day19 Completed Navigation styling and played around with flexbox.
 Set up a blog page structure
  Learning: Blog page to be responsive.
 More flexbox practise

+ ### November 20: R1Day20 Started with CSS for the blog website.
+ Learning: Got to know some more flexbox code